SebSept/fop_example_module/README.md

 [phpstan](https://phpstan.org/) _finds bugs in your code without writing tests._ It follows rules defines by Prestashop and use a bootstrap file provided by [prestashop/php-dev-tools](https://github.com/prestashop/php-dev-tools).

+> This command is triggered by `composer run check`.
+> You don't need to trigger it separately.
+> However, in case you want to you can, it is possible.

 #### Notice

 By default `composer run check` use a phpstan configuration that check files independently of there git state (added to index or not).